* BrandInsistence brand equity measurement system

 Brand Aid testimonials

-Brad VanAuken's Brand Aid book has sold nearly 20,000 copies, been translated into several languages and is used by several business schools to teach brand management and marketing.
+Brad VanAuken's Brand Aid book has sold more than 30,000 copies, been translated into several languages and is used by several business schools to teach brand management and marketing.
 The all new second edition of the book was published December 2014.
 Here is what people have to say about this book:

 'I regard the First Edition of Brad Van Auken's Brand Aid (2003) to be the best and most practical book on branding I have read.
 Hence, I was very keen to get the updated Second Edition to see if he could match my high expectations following the success of the first.
 I am delighted to report that this edition is again loaded with highly practical content that has been updated to reflect the changes in customer behavior, digital media and a host of other subjects including brand architecture.
 Another feature that I like are his generous use of user-friendly checklists and never talking over the heads of readers who may not have MBAs.
 Importantly, Van Auken is never self serving, like too many authors of marketing-branding books.
 This is a book, like the first, that you will always keep close at hand and read over and over again.'